Broeserl/Chatterbox-TTS-Server/README.md

 ---

-## 🗣️ Overview: Enhanced Chatterbox TTS Generation
+## 🗣️ Overview: Enhanced Multilingual Chatterbox TTS Generation

-The [Chatterbox TTS model by Resemble AI](https://github.com/resemble-ai/chatterbox) provides capabilities for generating high-quality speech.
+The [Chatterbox TTS model by Resemble AI](https://github.com/resemble-ai/chatterbox) provides capabilities for generating high-quality speech in **24 different languages**.
 This project builds upon that foundation by providing a robust [FastAPI](https://fastapi.tiangolo.com/) server that makes Chatterbox significantly easier to use and integrate.

 **🚀 Want to try it instantly?** [Launch the live demo in Google Colab](https://colab.research.google.com/github/devnen/Chatterbox-TTS-Server/blob/main/Chatterbox_TTS_Colab_Demo.ipynb) - no installation needed!

 The server expects plain text input for synthesis and we solve the complexity of setting up and running the model by offering:

 *   A **modern Web UI** for easy experimentation, preset loading, reference audio management, and generation parameter tuning.
+*   **🌍 Multilingual Support:** Generate natural speech in **24 languages** including English, Spanish, French, German, Japanese, Chinese, Arabic, and many more.
 *   **Multi-Platform Acceleration:** Full support for **NVIDIA (CUDA)**, **AMD (ROCm)**, and **Apple Silicon (MPS)** GPUs, with an automatic fallback to **CPU**, ensuring you can run on any hardware.
 *   **Large Text Handling:** Intelligently splits long plain text inputs into manageable chunks based on sentence structure, processes them sequentially, and seamlessly concatenates the audio.
-*   **📚 Audiobook Generation:** Perfect for creating complete audiobooks - simply paste an entire book's text and the server automatically processes it into a single, seamless audio file with consistent voice quality throughout.
+*   **📚 Audiobook Generation:** Perfect for creating complete audiobooks in multiple languages - simply paste an entire book's text and the server automatically processes it into a single, seamless audio file with consistent voice quality throughout.
 *   **Predefined Voices:** Select from curated, ready-to-use synthetic voices for consistent and reliable output without cloning setup.
 *   **Voice Cloning:** Generate speech using a voice similar to an uploaded reference audio file.
 *   **Consistent Generation:** Achieve consistent voice output across multiple generations or text chunks by using the "Predefined Voices" or "Voice Cloning" modes, optionally combined with a fixed integer **Seed**.
 *   **Docker support** for easy, reproducible containerized deployment on any platform.

-This server is your gateway to leveraging Chatterbox's TTS capabilities seamlessly, with enhanced stability, voice consistency, and large text support for plain text inputs.
+This server is your gateway to leveraging Chatterbox's multilingual TTS capabilities seamlessly, with enhanced stability, voice consistency, and large text support for plain text inputs across 24 languages.

 ## ✨ Key Features of This Server